 Since it has deeper edge curves, this cutter type can create more air suction to circulate clippings.
 Its airflow prevents clogging when you’re mowing wet and tall grass fields.

-After these in-depth discussions, do new lawn mower blades need to be sharpened?
-We can bet that your answer is no, and it’s now clear why.
+After diving deep into this topic, do new lawn mower blades need to be sharpened?
+I’m guessing by now you’d agree with me that the answer is no, and you understand why.